 Cloud security delivers all the services you need — antivirus, firewalls, sandboxes, URL filters, SSL inspection, and the rest — in a unified platform service from the cloud.
 It’s airtight security without the cost and complexity of stacks of appliances.
 Because the security cloud is everywhere, positioned between every user and the Internet, it closes security gaps created by mobility and BYOD.
 By virtue of its global scale, the cloud can inspect every byte of traffic, coming and going — even if it’s encrypted — to make sure nothing bad comes in and nothing good leaves.
 And it delivers consistent inline protection, whether users connect from an office, coffee shop, or airport, at home or abroad.

-Because cloud security services are built into a unified platform, the services communicate with each other, giving you a cohesive picture of all the traffic that’s moving across your network.
+Zscaler security controls are built into a unified platform, so they communicate with each other to give you a cohesive picture of all the traffic that’s moving across your network.
 Through a single interface, you can gain insight into every request — by user, location, and device around the world — in seconds.

 The cloud is always reachable from anywhere, any time, from any device.

 You can add new features and thousands of users without breaking a sweat.